 *Died usually means that they died of a disease or illness, he mustn’t have Died of Wounds or was Killed in Action, or if he died in an accident then that would be what they entered on the Casualty form.
 Any help would be appreciated.

-Looking at the CWGC – Graves Registration Report Form, William Thomas was the only one who died on the 1st June 1940.
+Looking at the CWGC – Graves Registration Report Form, William Thomas was the only one who died on the 1st of June 1940.
+The Commonwealth War Graves Commission website gives a little history of the Chatby Military and War Memorial Cemetery: –

 The following websites might help you realise what William Thomas went through, but I do not know for certain how he died.